szmbthydmnk/domcsis-epic-tinker-box/README.md

 # domcsis-epic-tinker-box
-Domcsi's Epic Tinker Box is my little repository of python and Julia libraries filled (gradually) with all the goodies that I had to use during my PhD and perhaps beyond.
+Domcsi's Epic Tinker Box is my little repository of python and Julia libraries filled (gradually) with codes and rutines that I use throughout my coding, scientific and researching journey.